Georgian parliament passes controversial banking supervision bill

 The agency is expected to be governed by a seven-member board, where the central bank’s president and one other member of its board would take two seats.
 Five other seats would be occupied by candidates nominated by the government and confirmed by the parliament.

-Senior politicians in the ruling Georgian Dream coalition have criticised central bank chief Georgy Kadagidze, the only high-ranking official left from the administration of former president Mikheil Saakashvili.
+Senior politicians in the ruling Georgian Dream coalition have criticized central bank chief Georgy Kadagidze, the only high-ranking official left from the administration of former president Mikheil Saakashvili.

 The government denies the proposal is politically motivated.